On Jan, 2 2020

-Perfectly time your outreach by setting up an automatic post-purchase email campaign using a marketing automation tool like Carts Guru.
+Perfectly time your outreach by setting up an automatic post-purchase email campaign using a marketing automation tool.
 These platforms can automatically send emails (or messages across other channels) a specific amount of time after the purchase - just make sure you take into account shipping times when setting up the campaign.
 The email should include a short survey (1-3 questions) asking about your customers’ experience with the product.

 Make it easy

 If you want a high response rate, make it extremely easy for customers to give you their testimonials.
 The smaller the effort people have to put in, the more likely they’ll write you a testimonial.
 Similarly, if you’d like your customers to review your product on a third-party review site, send them an automatic email with a single link that takes them directly to the review website.
 Make it as straightforward as possible - the lower the number of clicks needed, the higher your chance of getting a review!

 When composing the message you want to send, be transparent and let your customers know why you’re asking them for a testimonial and how you’re going to use it.
 You don’t need to go into too much detail - just be frank and say something like “we’d appreciate it if you could write a testimonial to be displayed on our website so other people will trust our products, too.”

 Instead of just asking your customers for a favor, offer them something in return for writing a testimonial or a review.
 Discounts and coupon codes are always appreciated, but you can also offer them free shipping on their next purchase.
 This way, you’re not only getting a testimonial from a satisfied customer, but you’re also building loyalty and incentivizing shoppers to return to your store.